learn-co-curriculum/phase-0-html-using-browser-dev-tools/README.md

 If you want to attempt to change any of the styles of the page, take a look at the right-hand column.
 CSS, which stands for Cascading StyleSheets, manages all the styles of your page (think background color, font size, placement of different items on the page, etc).

 Feel free to play around, check and uncheck boxes, change colors, change pixels.
-It's okay if you "mess things up", just refresh the browser and it will all go back to how it was!
+It's okay if you "mess things up".
+Just refresh the browser and it will all go back to how it was!